 In the PR business, you can never gather too much information.
 Now, choosing what to disseminate–and when, and to whom–those are areas where you want to be more selective.

 But out of quantity flows quality.

 Along the way, we discussed a wide range of topics and Scott mentioned that the cost of doing business has grown markedly this year, and a significant reason for that has been the rising cost of fuel.
-Besides mentioning a fuel additive that he may want to look into (which has provided my vehicles with 10 to 15 percent better efficiency over the years), I tucked the information away for potential media outreach.
+I tucked the information away for potential media outreach.

 Then, this afternoon, I heard from Geoff Williams, a top business writer based in Cincinnati, “asking if you represent any companies (like the landscaping client you have) that involve a lot of transportation – like, a company that has cars, buses or trucks or makes deliveries.
 For a gas article.”

 The article is for a publication with a nationwide subscription of 175,000.